jjvanzon/JJs-Reference-Architecture/apis.md

 List of API's
 -------------

-Here are tables listing some of the tech used in `JJ` projects organized by purpose.
+Here are tables listing some of the tech used in `JJ` projects.

 ### Code